University of California - Digital Accessibility

 Accessibility Frequently Asked Questions

-This collection of frequently asked questions is intended to support faculty and staff in understanding and interpreting the proposed IT Accessibility policy (ITAP) update.
+This collection of frequently asked questions is intended to support faculty and staff in understanding and interpreting the IT Accessibility policy (ITAP), Title II, and Section 504 updates.
 It provides responses to common questions, clarifies how the policy applies in practice, and offers guidance on accessibility-related scenarios, with links to relevant resources for additional support.

 Please check back as additional FAQs may be added in the future.